 Copyright: Who Owns What

-Our observations are also those made by big stock photo agencies such as Getty Images and Shutterstock, who have recently banned the submission of AI images to their platforms due to unaddressed or unclear copyright issues.
+Our observations about legal aspects are also those made by big stock photo agencies such as Getty Images and Shutterstock, who banned the submission of AI images to their platforms due to unaddressed or unclear copyright issues.
 However, Shutterstock later announced that they would accept AI-generated images, but only those created with their native Shutterstock Generate tool.

 In connection with biometric data privacy, another tech field that seems to be developing is that of AI pictures policing: tools that can detect/flag photos as AI generated.

 Here people's images also are the main focus.
 In a world where almost every platform, social media and beyond, demands a user profile picture, it might become a necessity to be able to identify fake people's photos from real-life ones – how sci-fi does that sound.